MileHacker Logo

 • Road Conditions: Generally well-maintained.
 GC-1 motorway along east/south coast.
 Inland roads (mountains) are winding, narrow, steep, need careful driving.

-• Parking: Challenging/expensive in central Las Palmas (Vegueta, Triana, Las Canteras).
+• Parking: Challenging/expensive in central Las Palmas city (Vegueta, Triana, Las Canteras).
 Look for underground public car parks (San Telmo, Plaza de la Victoria).
 Blue zones require payment.

 Car Rental Services